-- ▶ The risk-free rate (2.22%) is the 30-year spot rate calculated in accordance with the Svensson method, based on the parameters published by Deutsche Bundesbank (2022: 2.36%; 30-year spot rate). - The indicators for the country-specific market risk premium are the website of Damodaran, the recommendation of the Austrian Chamber of Chartered Public Accountants and Tax Consultants, whose Business Valuation working group sets a range from 7.5% to 9.0% (2022: 7.5% to 9.0%) for the expected nominal market yield.
+- ▶ The risk-free rate (2.22%) is the 30-year spot rate calculated in accordance with the Svensson method, based on the parameters published by Deutsche Bundesbank (2022: 2.36%; 30-year spot rate). - ▶ The indicators for the country-specific market risk premium are the website of Damodaran, the recommendation of the Austrian Chamber of Chartered Public Accountants and Tax Consultants, whose Business Valuation working group sets a range from 7.5% to 9.0% (2022: 7.5% to 9.0%) for the expected nominal market yield.
 Due to the recent rise in yield expectations on the European capital markets, a market risk premium of 7.28% (2022: 7.14%) was chosen.

-The applied beta factor for banks and financial service companies (0.99) is the two-year weekly average beta of 10 banks listed on European stock exchanges with retail as their core business.
+▶ The applied beta factor for banks and financial service companies (0.99) is the two-year weekly average beta of 10 banks listed on European stock exchanges with retail as their core business.
 To avoid unsustainable overemphasis of the market in the wake of one-time events or a crisis, a rolling beta factor is derived, the two-year betas of the peer group are formed over 12 quarters taking the mean value (rolling beta).
 Bloomberg serves as the relevant source.
-Banks with an R (coefficient of determination) of at least 0.15 and/or a value for the t-test (hypothesis test) of at least 1.98 qualify for the peer group.
+Banks with an R2 (coefficient of determination) of at least 0.15 and/or a value for the t-test (hypothesis test) of at least 1.98 qualify for the peer group.
 The applied beta factor for stock exchanges is 0.81.
 (2022: The applied beta factor for banks and financial service companies [1.09] is the two-year weekly average beta of 10 banks listed on European stock exchanges with retail as their core business.
 To avoid unsustainable overemphasis of the market in the wake of one-time events or a crisis, a rolling beta factor is derived, the two-year betas of the peer group are formed over 12 quarters taking the mean value [rolling beta].
 Bloomberg serves as the relevant source.
-Banks with an R [coefficient of determination] of at least 0.15 and/or a value for the peer group are formed over 12 quarters taking the mean value [rolling beta].
-Bloomberg serves as the relevant source.
-Banks with an R [coefficient of determination] of at least 0.15 and/or a value for the t-test [hypothesis test] of at least 1.98 qualify for the peer group.
+Banks with an R2 [coefficient of determination] of at least 0.15 and/or a value for the t-test [hypothesis test] of at least 1.98 qualify for the peer group.
 The applied beta factor for stock exchanges is 0.82.)